 Our guide on this day is Bruno Ribiere, a gentleman who loves experiments and often talks about philosophy as he does wine, giving visitors the impression that they are one in the same thing.
 He is also something of a “mad scientist” in the best sense of the word, as he loves to experiment.

-As we are shown around the winery we equipment, such a giant egg that is made out of a lighter weight synthetic material, not the typical (and expensive) concrete.
+As we are shown around the winery we see odd yet intriguing equipment, such a giant egg that is made out of a lighter weight synthetic material, not the typical (and expensive) concrete.
+It is less expensive than the concrete egg, yet accomplishes the same function.

 When it comes time to taste the wines, we sit down and begin with the 2016 Grenache Blanc Cotes Catalanes.
 It is a delicious wine with 14% abv and a deliberate oxidative quality that makes it excellent for pairing with fine cuisine.